agnosticd/core_workloads/README.md

-# Ansible Collection - agnosticd.workloads
+# Ansible Collection - agnosticd.core_workloads

 Documentation for the collection.